 Show courage over a fear of the unknown.
-It is more than positive self esteem.
-It may mean taking a leap of faith, changing your current trajectory.
+It is more than positive self-esteem.
+It may mean taking a leap of faith and changing your current trajectory.

-Cultivate an attitude of feeling safe and a behavior of self confidence.
-Try imagining yourself facing your ‘lion’ and the lion bowing down to honor you.
+Cultivate an attitude of feeling safe and behaviour of self-confidence.
+Try imagining yourself facing your ‘lion’ and the lion bowing down to honour you.

 Key: Put your fear into perspective.
 Fear is often one’s biggest stranglehold.

-Allow time to remove old attitudes and instilled behaviors and develop the new in tune with your true nature.
+Allow time to remove old attitudes and instilled behaviours and develop the new in tune with your true nature.

 Be persistent, but patient.

-The aim is to make life easier and fulfilling.
+The aim is to make life easier and more fulfilling.

 Daily habit examples: